UniTime/unitime-doc/application-of-preferences.md

 Recommended usage:

 Put preferences on scheduling subparts and on instructors, not on individual classes.
 Then when an instructor is assigned to a class, the preferences get combined (the stronger wins - so, strongly preferred wins over preferred etc.; negative wins over positive).
-When an instructor is already assigned and his preferences are changed, so are the combined preferences on his/her classes.
+When an instructor is already assigned and his preferences are changed, so are the combined preferences on their classes.

 ## Subpart Preferences